Online car shopping is just getting started

 Despite its logistical challenges, delivery can benefit dealerships too.
-“We’ll definitely continue working with dealers who are willing and able to deliver,” agreed James Weir, Sales and Operations Director.
+“We’ll definitely continue working with dealers who are willing and able to deliver,” agreed James Weir, CarFinance 247's Sales and Operations Director.
 “Not only because our customers like it, but also because it allows dealers to broaden their audience and reach new customers based further afield.”

 The need to ensure deliveries are contact-free will disappear post-Covid but the ability to order your car online and have it delivered to your door will continue to appeal to customers already used to this process with smaller purchases.
-And with the confidence of a 14-day return period, the prospect of making such a large purchase online is a lot less daunting.
+And with the confidence of a potential return period, the prospect of making such a large purchase online is a lot less daunting.

 Delivery could also help to continue another pre-Covid change that looks set to stay; the consolidation of dealerships and a focus on efficiency when it comes to the showroom and team sizes.